Pooch63/Buffalo-Tongue/README.md

 Buffalo Tongue DB is a fun, very small database that stores everything in memory.
 It does not store data in a file.
 It provides type checking, an extremely useful feature in my opinion.

+It also supports most database functions, including:

+- Create Table
+- Insert
+- Select
+- Select Distinct
+- Select Count
+- Update
+- Delete

+(and of course, conditions can be optionally included for every function).

 Using Buffalo Tongue is EXTREMELY simple.
 Installation is just like any other pacakge:

 ```